Are You Eligible for Social Security Disability Benefits?

 - Can you perform any other type of work?

 People who don’t qualify for Disability Insurance Benefits (DIB) often qualify for Supplemental Security Income (SSI).
 We invite you to be in touch with us, to discuss any of these Social Security eligibility legal issues, or how we can help you with your claim.
-At Babut Law Offices, PLLC, we help people who need help.
+At William C Babut PC, we help people who need help.

-Contact Babut Law Offices, PLLC, To Schedule A Free Consultation
+Contact William C Babut PC, to Schedule a Free Consultation

 We have four convenient law office locations to serve you in Ypsilanti, Taylor, Adrian and Jackson.